WGH History

 in with a switch to "Top-40" programming under the "Color Radio" banner.

-Calvert, Dean Collins, Don Owens, Roger Clark, Bob Calvert's alter ego
+and later to New York as Dean Anthony, one of the WMCA "Good Guys"), Don Owens, Roger Clark, Bob Calvert's alter ego

 and Gene Creasy.
 Early newscasters

-included Dick Kidney, Pete Glazer, Bud Buhler and Art Merrill.
+included Ed Meyer, Dick Kidney, Pete Glazer, Bud Buhler and Art Merrill.

 In